 Now that we know the Mediterranean diet is quite possibly the best, tastiest and healthiest diet ever, how about a recipe that you can master in all of about 20 minutes?

-One of my favorites is a halibut recipe I received from the Cooper Wellness Clinic during a shoot I did for a Get Healthy Texas story on CBS11.
-I have bragged about this recipe in the past for its ease, versatility and deliciousness.
+One of my favorites is a halibut recipe from the Cooper Wellness Clinic that registered dietician Kathy Duran-Thal shared with me for a Get Healthy Texas story on CBS11.
 It's a beautiful, fragrant dish that can be done in no time.

-Serve this with a fresh salad, some cauliflower or broccoli and you have a perfect Med dinner.
-Berries or watermelon (very Greek!) are a great dessert option.
+Serve this with a fresh salad, some cauliflower or broccoli and you have a perfect Mediterranean dinner.

 2- 5oz. halibut filets, you can also use tilapia or any other white fish